Polar-Tang/notes-backend/markdown/short_notes.js 1/JS data types/array/array methods/splice.md

 - If it's passed undefined the [[integer conversion]] will turn it to zero

 #### `DeleteCount`
-Quantity of numbers to delete
+Quantity of items to delete
 - It will delete every elemnt in the array if it's omitted, or if is greater or equal than the array `if deletecount == nil || deletecount >= array.lenght`
 - if `deleteCount == 0` no elements are removed